Herding dog: Herding behavior

-Herding dogs around the world
+Herding dog breeds

 Many parts of the world have specific herding dogs that have been bred for their specific environment or job.
 Despite the shift of many becoming family dogs, they still maintain these characteristic traits.

 The Finnish Lapphund originated in Lapland, Finland, with the earliest records being in 7000 BC.These dogs specializes in herding reindeer, and tend to have a thick, double coat to help combat the cold winters and snow.

-A Samoyed, pictured in 1926.
-Samoyed are well known for their fluffy, thick, stark white fur.

 Further East, the Samoyed originated and was aptly named after the Asian semi-nomadic residents who relied on these dogs for daily life.
-The Samoyed breed evolved along side the Samoyede lifestyle; they went from hunting wild reindeer, to herding and helping domesticate reindeer.
+The Samoyed breed evolved alongside the Samoyede lifestyle; they went from hunting wild reindeer, to herding and helping domesticate reindeer.
 On top of their fur being excellent insulation and camouflage in their native homeland of Siberia, the undercoat was frequently spun into wool by the Samoyede people and used for clothes.

 In Chile, the rare Patagonian Sheepdog is used frequently to herd sheep and other cattle farming.
 The Patagonian Sheepdog was selectively bred in the 1900s for sheep herding, with a major contributor being the Old Welsh Grey.

-A Bergamasco Sheepdog with the unique "flocking" fur texture.

 In Europe, there are many trademark herding dog breeds.
 Specifically, there are four recognized Belgian shepherds.
 There is the Belgian Tervuren, Sheepdog, Laekenois and the notable Belgian Malinois, a type of Belgian Shepherd.
 The Belgian Malinois was originally bred for a versatile, dependable farm companion.
 This included herding various livestock, such as goat, sheep, and even ducks.
 In more recent times, the Belgian Malinois is more commonly used in police and rescue work around the world.

 The Bergamasco Sheepdog, also known as the Bergamasco Shepherd, originated within the mountainous town of Bergamo, Italy.
 It is notorious for being one of few dog breeds with tight "flock" coats.
 This trademark flocking is selected for to protect against climate and predators while herding sheep within the steep Alps.

-A Pembroke Welsh Corgi being judged.
-Corgis are recognizable by their short legs and long body, which was favored in the past for their herding style.

-The Shetland Sheepdog originated in England, specifically west England.
+The Shetland Sheepdog originated in Shetland, in the Northern Isles of Scotland.
 Originally, they were used for herding sheep and horses.
 They have since become a common family and working dog within the United States, as well as popular agility competitors.

 The Pembroke Welsh Corgi originated in the year 1107, when Henry I of England invited Flemish weavers to South Wales to work.
 The Corgi has served many purposes throughout history.
 Herding cattle, such as sheep and cow, are where this breed shines; the Corgi breed notably bite at heels of cattle to herd, and due to short stature, hold an advantage of avoiding the reactive kicks.
-Now, both the Pembroke and Cardigan Welsh Corgi are staples in Britain's royal family.